mozzius/arbitra/docs/Arbitra - Technical Solution.md

 Now, the function opens `sent.json`, checks if there's an error, and if there's not it tries to parse the content.
 If it doesn't work, it uses an empty object.
 Finally, it puts the data into the object, turns it back into a string and writes this new string back into the file.
 If there is an error when reading the file, it checks to see if the error corresponds to the file not existing - if that's the case, it sets the content to `'{}'`, an empty object.
 Otherwise, it will throw an error.

-I realised that we will want to use this in other situations as well, such as to store wallets or the blockchain.
-I therefore made it take a third argument, `file`, and then put it in it's own file, `file.json`.
+It was at this point I realised that we will want to use this in other situations as well, such as to store wallets or the blockchain.
+I therefore made it take a third argument, `file`.

 ```javascript
 const remote = require('electron').remote